 Since April 2020, SARS-CoV-2, the virus causing COVID-19, has been raging in mink farms.
-After the problem first appeared on Dutch farms, coronavirus has now been detected in hundreds of mink farms, not only in the Netherlands but also in Denmark, Spain, Sweden, Italy, France, Poland, Greece, Lithuania, Canada and the USA.
+After the problem first appeared on Dutch farms, coronavirus has since been detected in more than 450 mink farms, not only in the Netherlands but also in Denmark, Spain, Sweden, Italy, France, Poland, Greece, Lithuania, Latvia, Canada and the USA.

 Millions of animals killed

-In the affected countries, all animals on infected farms were usually killed.
+In many of the affected countries, all animals on infected farms are usually killed.
 Normally, on mink farms, the killing for fur production, the so-called 'harvest season', begins at the end of November.
-In Denmark alone, the largest European fur producer, the entire mink population of 17 million animals is culled, including the animals on non-infected farms.
-There it has also become evident that SARS-CoV-2 is capable of jumping back and forth between humans and mink, with potential for the virus to mutate in mink prior to re-infecting people.
+In Denmark alone, the largest European fur producer, the entire mink population of 17 million animals was culled in 2020, including animals on non-infected farms.
+In Danish mink farms, it has also become evident that SARS-CoV-2 is capable of jumping back and forth between humans and mink, with potential for the virus to mutate in mink prior to re-infecting people.

 Risk to humans and animals